Skip to main content

 • To carry out our obligations and enforce our rights arising from any contracts entered into between you and us, including for billing and collection.

-• To notify you about changes to our Services, our policies, terms or any products or services we offer or provide though it.
-To allow you to participate in interactive features on our Services.
+• To notify you about changes to our Services, our policies, terms or any products or services we offer or provide through it.

 • In any other way we may describe when you provide the information at the point of collection.